Hack3rOneness/devops-insights-20200912181407744/README.md

 ## Development

     git clone https://github.com/facebook/fbctf
-    cd fbcf
+    cd fbctf
     vagrant up

 This will create a local virtual machine with Ubuntu 14.04 using Vagrant and Virtual Box as the engine.
 It will be located on PATH_TO_CTF_FOLDER/.vagrant/machines.
 The provisioning script will install all necessary software to the platform locally, using self-signed certificates.
-The credentials will be admin/password and the machine will be available on https://10.10.10.5 (https://10.10.10.5/) by default.
+The credentials will be admin/password and the machine will be available on [https://10.10.10.5] (https://10.10.10.5) by default.

 ## Optional installation